Discover the science behind solstices and equinoxes

 In the southern hemisphere, where the summer solstice occurs in December, the day is instead strongly associated with Christmas, having once been the day of its celebration until various calendar changes shifted the dates apart.

 The spring equinox occurs in March.
-In 2021 it will occur on 20 March at 9.37am.
+In 2023 it occurred on 20 March at 9:24pm GMT.

 At two points in the year the Sun will illuminate the northern and southern hemispheres equally.
 These are known as the equinoxes: the autumnal equinox and vernal or spring equinox.
 It’s the moment at which the plane of Earth's equator passes through the centre of the Sun's disk, or the moment that the Sun passes the celestial equator.
 On these dates, there are approximately equal hours of daylight and darkness.